DEFRA/water-abstraction-team/npm/publishing.md

 The [Water Abstraction Helpers](https://github.com/DEFRA/water-abstraction-helpers) repo is publsihed to npm: https://www.npmjs.com/package/@envage/water-abstraction-helpers.

-To publsih a pakcgae to npm:
+To publish a package to npm:
 - Create a branch to make changes
 - Ensure the pipeline passes
 - Merge into master